Nitrokey/nitrokey-documentation/pro/linux/automatic-screen-lock.md

 ```
 In the first step, this script looks for the user-name of the gnome session, i.e. `user`.

-When it is called at key removal, the script queries `user`, switches to its session, and locks the screen by prompting the screen-saver screen.
+When it is called at Nitrokey removal, the script queries `user`, switches to its session, and locks the screen by prompting the screen-saver screen.

 #### Execute the script

-Once all set up, Execute the script once and it will lock the screen.
+Once all set up, execute the script once, and it will lock the screen.
 It does not matter if the Nitrokey is plugged or not for this first execution.

 ## Usage

-After the first execution, you can log back to your session with the normal method, i.e. by entering your password, and then plug you Nitrokey.
+By now you can log back to your session by entering your password, and (re)plug you Nitrokey Pro if you did not do it before

-The next time you unplug your Nitrokey Pro (or Storage or HSM) from the computer, it will automatically lock the screen.
+The next time(s) you unplug your Nitrokey Pro (or Nitrokey Storage or Nitrokey HSM) from the computer, it will automatically lock the screen.

-#### Tests

-This setup was tested successfully with

-- Debian 10 with Gnome Display Manager installed
-- Ubuntu 20.04 with Gnome Display Manager installed

-And

-- Nitrokey Pro 2
-- Nitrokey Storage 2
-- Nitrokey HSM 2

-The guide was tested with the Nitrokeys mentioned above.
-However, the configuration of multiple Nitrokey devices, at the same time, was not tested.